CHRIS SIMMONS = SIMMONS MOUNTAIN WORKS LLC

 I offer private custom trips to individuals or pre-set pairs.
 Some trips are also suitable to small pre-set groups of four or less.
 Small group sizes maximizes safety and gets you more personal direct attention.

 I am committed to offering professional, safe, and high-quality climbing and skiing trips for all levels of skill and experience.
 I follow a mountain tradition that dates back 200 years to the Alps of Italy, France and Switzerland with the added North American ingredients of wilderness, remoteness, and independence.
 When I head out to work, I'm not on vacation - I'm here to make sure you get the most out of yours.
 Mountain guiding is what I do, its my passion, my craft and certainly a way of life for me.

+I've been guiding in Washington, Oregon, and northern California for 17 years.
 Mountain guiding in the United States is a byzantine arena of permitting, paperwork and insurance.
 Much of my work is done as a member/co-owner of the Certified Guides Cooperative.
-Most of the remaining work is as an guide employee of Pro Guiding Service of North Bend, Washington.
+Most of the remaining work is as a guide employee of Pro Guiding Service of North Bend, Washington.
 I also offer trips as an employee of Northwest Mountain School, Smith Rock Climbing School, Timberline Mountain Guides and several other guide services as a "guest guide".
 Realistically, this gives me an operating terrain from Bend, Oregon north to the Canadian border.
 My IFMGA license gets me past there to offer trips in British Columbia, Alberta, as well as adventures in Antarctica, France, Italy, Japan, Mexico, and Switzerland.